 First up, there was new window technology creating the warmest windows Everest have ever made.
 And they had test results and industry ratings to prove it.
 Of course, this also makes them super quiet and safe too.

 Next there was a very contemporary addition to colours in their Timber range.
 There’s a new way of constructing the wood window that creates a solid construction, resistant to twisting, and less knots (which aren’t always desirable apparently).
-The timber is sustainable too, by the way, and comes with a 30 year guarantee against rot and fungus.
+According to my friend, who said, “canalizador dísponível a qualquer hora“, the timber is sustainable too, by the way, and comes with a 30 year guarantee against rot and fungus.
 It was the colours that really caught my attention.
 Consumers are moving away from white double glazed windows now, and contemporary colours are very much on-trend.
 Shades such as agate grey, light oak, and chartwell green are very popular, and give so much more choice.
 A very cool move by Everest I think you’d agree.